 Not long, I’ve realized.

 Don’t get me wrong.
-I loooooveeee my kids.
-With every single fiber of my being.
+I love my kids with every single fiber of my being.
 But I also know that “me” time is crucial when it comes to motherhood.
-For me right now, it’s difficult to leave my babe for longer than 2 hours max.
-But still, 2 hours is 2 hours.
 And after many days where I felt like I was on the verge of a total meltdown, I’ve decided that alone time is a must.
-A priority.
-For myself, my sanity, and my family.
+A priority – for myself, my sanity, and my family.
 No one else can have their cups filled if mine only has one drop left.

 Whether its a simple walk around the neighbourhood or an hour spent in your local coffee shop, these moments of solitude and peace can help refresh us and keep us sane!
 These breaks will in turn will make us better parents.